Arize-ai/LLMTest_NeedleInAHaystack/README.md

 - Auto generates the PNG Visualization based on the needle haystack

-Supported model providers: OpenAI, Anthropic, Others coming soon
+Supported model providers: OpenAI, Google Vertex, Anthropic, AnyScale, Perplexity, Mistral

 A simple 'needle in a haystack' analysis to test in-context retrieval ability of long context LLMs.